msabramo/Doula/doula/templates/docs/index.markdown

 ##### Package Commit History

 Each Survey Monkey package's Git commit history is available in Admin Actions.
-Clicking on the packages's name shows the familiar Github commit history with quick links to Git diffs.
+Clicking on the packages's name shows the familiar GitHub commit history with quick links to Git diffs.

 The active commit (the commit currently in the testing environment) is highlighted and marked as 'active package'.
 If no active package is found this means it wasn't found in the last 50 commits to the package's repository.